maion308/candies/README.md

 * `/candies/:id` - a **delete** route that deletes the requested candy from the database

 Note: You should test these endpoints in Postman not the browser because by default you can only do a get request in the browser.
-We need to connect a front end and forms to access create, put, or delete methods.

 This homework is due **AT 11PM**